Antenatal hydronephrosis tests before birth

 Antenatal hydronephrosis tests after birth

 You may need to come back to the hospital for your baby to have imaging tests (scans).
-These use special scanners that take pictures of the inside of his or her body.
+These use special scanners that take pictures of the inside of their body.

 Ultrasound scan